 Legalities of Beekeeping in the City

-While people can and do keep bees in locations under cover, it is not my advice to do so.
+While people can and do keep bees in locations secretly, it is not my advice to do so.
 In this litigious society, it’s not worth the risk.

-Before investing time and money in bees and beekeeping equipment, consult any local laws and regulations.
+Before investing time and money in bees and beekeeping equipment, consult any local zoning ordinances and regulations.

 Not every community is welcoming to honey bees.
-But many do, though some have restrictions on how many hives you can have in one location.
+And some that do allow bees, have restrictions on how many hives you can have in one location.

-Some areas require each beehive to be registered and possibly inspected by a state bee inspector.
+Some municipalities require each beehive to be registered and possibly inspected by a state bee inspector.
 Contact local authorities to learn the rules for where you live.

-However, having the back of the hive against a screen is one way to blend it into the surroundings.
-You can build a privacy screen – like this one at Gina-Michele to make the hive area a beautiful addition to your yard.
+Having the back of the hive against a screen is one way to blend it into the surroundings.
+You can build a privacy screen and the hive area a beautiful addition to your yard.

 Those limited in space can choose to construct a solid fence about 4 feet in front of the hive.
 Now, the foraging bees will come out of the hive and go up and over.
 No conflict with humans.